 - veggies– bell peppers and onions sliced into strips.
 Add in quartered mushrooms and zucchini strips as well if you’d like!

-- fajita seasoning– you can purchase pre-made fajita seasoning for a shortcut, or make my homemade version.
-The homemade version can be made ahead and stored for up to 1 year!
+- fajita seasoning– you can purchase pre-made fajita seasoning for a shortcut, or make your own.

 - olive oil & lime juice